Alta IF

-Alta Idrettsforening is a sports club from Alta, Norway.
-The club is most known for its association football department, which played in the 1. divisjon until 2014.
-Alta currently plays in 2. divisjon, the third tier of the Norwegian football league system.
-The club was newly promoted for the 2008 season; its last stint up to that time in the division came in 2005, when they finished last.
+Alta Idrettsforening is a sports club from the town of Alta in Alta Municipality in Finnmark county, Norway.
+The club is most known for its association football department, which played in the 1. divisjon until 2014.The club was newly promoted for the 2008 season; its last stint up to that time in the division came in 2005, when they finished last.
 The team finished 14th in the 2009 season.
 In 2012 a new relegation came after finishing last once again.
 It took them only one year to come back.

 They play at Alta Idrettspark, or indoor at Finnmarkshallen when snow and other weather conditions render the pitch unusable.
 Their attendance record of about 3,000 was set in 1995 against Rosenborg.
-Notable former players include Trond Fredrik Ludvigsen and Tore Reginiussen.
+Notable former players include Trond Fredrik Ludvigsen, Tore Reginiussen and Morten Gamst Pedersen.

-On December 11, 2018 Alta I.F signed Bryant Lazaro as the head coach, appointed to start January 1 2019.
+On December 11, 2018, Alta I.F signed Bryant Lazaro as the head coach, appointed to start January 1, 2019.